bekencorp/bk_idk/docs/bk7236/en/get-started/index.rst

 .. note::

-    The GitHub code is relatively lagging behind the GitLab code.
-If you want to obtain the latest SDK code, please download it from GitLab.
-Please contact the your BK7236 project owner to get relevant accounts.
+    The code on GitHub lags behind that on GitLab.
+GitLab is only open to corporate users.
+Please contact the corresponding person to apply.

 Environment Deployment and Compilation